Need to know all the best Magic Kingdom quick service restaurants, table service restaurants, snacks, drinks, and dining experiences?

 Westward Ho is a stand on the main walkway through Frontierland serving up delicious handheld snacks.
 They have a great breakfast selection with assorted muffins, a breakfast sandwich and a monstrous hunk of pork in the Candied Bacon Skewer.

-Lunch items include the Candied Bacon Skewer, Sweet and Spicy Chicken Skewer and a Corn Dog with assorted chips.
+Breakfast is tasty, with items like Breakfast Biscuits and Cinnamon-Sugar Donuts.
+Lunch items include the Candied Bacon Skewer, Jalapeno Poppers and a Corn Dog with assorted chips.

 #9.
 Gaston’s Tavern

-Gaston’s Tavern is a great go-to while in Fantasyland behind the Seven Dwarves Mine Train.
+Gaston’s Tavern is a great go-to while in Fantasyland, located behind the Seven Dwarves Mine Train.
 It’s got some really good sandwiches and sweet treats, with a fair amount of indoor seating to rest your feet for a bit.

-Try the Smoked Turkey and Gouda Sandwich if you’re in need of a meal, or get the Chocolate Croissant or Sliced Apples with Caramel Sauce for a sweet treat.
+Try the Ham, Cheese and Provolone Sandwich if you’re in need of a meal, or get the Warm Cinnamon Roll for a sweet treat.
 We have mixed feelings about LeFou’s Brew here, but the fruity frozen beverage is worth a try if you’ve never had it.

 #10.
 Auntie Gravity’s Galactic Goodies